zzzprojects/docs/learnentityframeworkcore.com/pages/configuration/fluent-api/hascolumnname-method.md

 ```
 ### Data Annotations

-The data annotations equivalent to the `HasColumnName` method is the [Column attribute](/configuration/data-annotation-attributes/column-attribute).
+The Data Annotations equivalent to the `HasColumnName` method is the [Column attribute](/configuration/data-annotation-attributes/column-attribute).